 The issue is you can’t ‘park’ your chair under the desk when it’s not in use?

-If that is the case then your options are:
+If your chair is too big for your desk then your options are:

 - Replace your desk with one that allows you to fit/ use your chair with it.
 There are many ‘Standing’ desks that are height adjustable and/or allow you to work standing up.